The National Bus Pass entitles the pass holder to free off peak travel on local buses anywhere in England.

 If you have moved out of the Devon County Council area please apply to your new local authority for a new pass.
 Once you have your new pass please return your old pass to us to let us know you have moved away.

-If a pass is returned to Devon County Council by Royal Mail because the pass holder has moved and not notified us, it be held for a period of 3 months.
+If a pass is returned to Devon County Council by Royal Mail because the pass holder has moved and not notified us, it will be held for a period of 3 months.
 Any passes which remain unclaimed after 3 months will be destroyed and an administration fee of £10 will be charged for the replacement of any such passes.

 • I have recently moved to Devon and have a pass issued by another authority; can I get a new pass from Devon County Council?